 Frequent Large-Scale Wildfires Are Turning Forests From Carbon Sinks Into Super‑emitters, Warn Scientists

-- Researchers reported that in 2024, tropical forests lost a record 67,000 square kilometres, mainly due to fires fueled by drought and climate change.
+- Researchers reported that in 2024, tropical forests lost a record 67,000 square kilometres mainly due to wildfires, especially in Brazil and Bolivia.

 Frequent large-scale wildfires are turning forests from carbon sinks into super‑emitters, warn scientists